How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Tennessee Installment Promissory Note

-Every Installment Promissory Note in Tennessee should include the following necessary provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 10% or 4% above prime rate under Tennessee law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Installment Promissory Note in Tennessee should include the following necessary provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed Formula rate: 4% above the weekly average prime loan rate, announced weekly by the Tennessee Dept. of Financial Institutions (10.75% as of May 2026).
+10% effective rate absent a written contract. under Tennessee law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 An installment note must include the complete payment schedule - the number of payments, the amount of each payment, the payment due date, and how each payment is applied to principal and interest.

 Tennessee requires the following elements in a valid promissory note: written agreement signed by borrower, payment schedule, interest rate disclosure, late fee terms.